The SDG Index and Dashboards

 Source: Authors

-Box 1.
-A decade of SDG Index and Dashboards: global, regional, national, and subnational editions
+Box 2.1.
+A decade of the SDG Index and dashboards: global, regional, national and subnational editions

 Source: Authors.
 Accessible online here: https://sdgtransformationcenter.org/sdgindex